near/NEPs/specs/Standards/Sould Bound Token/README.md

     /// sbt_recover reassigns all tokens from the old owner to a new owner,
     /// and registers `old_owner` to a burned addresses registry.
-    /// Must be called by a SBT contract.
+    /// Must be called by an SBT contract.
     /// Must emit `Recover` event.
     /// Must be called by an operator.
     /// Must provide enough NEAR to cover registry storage cost.